mfenniak/dynamodb_fdw/README.md

 ## License

-dynamodb_fdw carries forward the GPL3 license of it's original implementation.
+dynamodb_fdw carries forward the GPL3 license of its original implementation.